Learning Waveform-Based Acoustic Models using Deep Variational Convolutional Neural Networks: Experiments

 Table~\ref{tbl-timit-ref} summarizes our empirical results in comparison to state-of-the-art feedforward architectures on \acro{timit}.
 In addition to the lowest obtained error rate (denoted with \acro{min}), we also report the average result over $5$ simulations.
 A comparison to previously reported results for waveform-based speech recognition indicates that our approach performs the best on average on this task.
-Moreover, this is the first such approach that outperforms all the feedforward architectures built on top of standard statically extracted features.
-The results also show that variational inference contributes to $7.4\%$ relative improvement on this dataset over a relevant deterministic network (see Appendix~\ref{app:exps}) regularized with standard dropout technique~\cite{Hinton12Dropout}.
+Moreover, this is the first such approach that outperforms all the feedforward architectures built on top of standard non-adaptive features.
+Our results also show that variational inference contributes to a $7.4\%$ relative improvement on this dataset over a deterministic network with identical architecture (see \acro{deterministic parznets} in Table~\ref{tbl-timit-ref}).
 We note here that recent work has reported lower error rates on \acro{timit} using recurrent nets and statically extracted features.
 In particular,~\cite{pytorchkaldi} reports the following error rates for gated recurrent units (\acro{gru}): \acro{li-gru} $15.8\%$ and \acro{li-gru fmllr} $14.8\%$.
-More recently, Baevski et al.~\cite{wav2vec} have used $960$ hours of data from \acro{librispeech} and unspervised pre-training to learn an effective model for \acro{timit} with error rate $11.4\%$ (\acro{vq-wav2vec + bert}).
+In the waveform domain with low-resources (i.e., small datasets such as \acro{timit}) recurrent nets perform worse than feedforward models.
+In particular, our best result on this dataset with recurrent nets in the waveform domain was $18.8\%$, which is significantly worse than the best observed result with \acro{parznets} (i.e., $16.2\%$).
+The good performance of models based on \acro{fmllr} features should not come as a surprise, because that feature extraction technique performs speaker and domain adaptation as well.
 Our future work will explore recurrent architectures in the waveform-domain, combined with regularization mechanisms provided by variational inference.